 Industry Evolution

-Recent developments shaping the future:
+Recent developments shaping the future of film sound design include:

 Conclusion